-e.g. ~30 visual areas, ~12 with some degree of topography.
+e.g. ~30 visual areas based on primate studies (macaque), perhaps up to 12 with some degree of topography.
 Largely inhibitory (GABA), typically quiet (metabolic cost to firing, Lennie (2003)).
 Excitatory transmission (glutamate).
 (Lots of other transmitters).
 Long range excitatory pyramidal cells (between areas).
 Within area excitatory and inhibitory connections.
 Primary visual cortex: Large scale organization Overview primary visual cortex (striate cortex, V1 in primates, area 17 in cats) anatomical organization - topographic, later lecture on adapative maps functional cell types: simple, complex, end-stopped model of simple cells generic feedforward neural network models other than sigmoid non-linearities?

-Topographic map

-The striate cortex is laid out as non-linear topographic map with 80% of cortical area devoted to about 20% of visual field, reflecting the higher acuity of foveal vision.
-Because of the cross-over at the optic chiasm, the left visual field (right retina) maps to right hemisphere. (see Engel et al., 1997 for fMRI measurments of human cortical magnification, and)
+Topographic map The striate cortex is laid out as non-linear topographic map with 80% of cortical area devoted to about 20% of visual field, reflecting the higher acuity of foveal vision.
+Because of the cross-over at the optic chiasm, the left visual field (right retina) maps to right hemisphere. (see Engel et al., 1997 for fMRI measurments of human cortical magnification).
+Nearby locations in the retina map to nearby locations in primary visual cortex--thus, V1 is said to have a retinotopic map.
+There are a number of interesting features of this map, where locations in retinal polar coordinates are approximately mapped to rectangular coordinates on V1.
+Lecture 21 describes the properties of this map in more detail.
+Why is visual information laid out topographically in many cortical areas?
+Layers Axons from the optic radiation synapse on layer IV neurons of the primary visual cortex (area 17, striate cortex or V1).

-■ Layers

-Axons from the optic radiation synapse on layer IV neurons of the primary visual cortex (also known as area 17, striate cortex or V1).
 Cortex is anatomically structured in layers, numbered from I (superficial) to VI (deep).
 Connectivity between areas is closely tied to layer structure.

-Primary visual cortex: Neuron properties

-V1 neurons respond well to contrast, both in terms of absolute sensitivity and contrast differences (Geisler and Albrecht, 1997; Boynton et al., 1999).
+Primary visual cortex: Neuron properties V1 neurons respond well to contrast, both in terms of absolute sensitivity and contrast differences (Geisler and Albrecht, 1997; Boynton et al., 1999; Olman et al., 2004).
 Apart from the neurons the LGN fibers synapse on, and in contrast with receptive field characteristics of earlier neurons, many cortical cells are tuned or selective to local stimulus attributes.
 Tuning varies along the dimensions of:

 - orientation (θ)

 - degree of binocularity

 - motion direction

 - spatial frequency (f, or fx, fy)

 - spatial phase (φ)

 Some of the major contributions to our understanding of visual cortex was due to the research of Hubel, D. H., & Wiesel, T. N. (see 1968 reference).
 Hubel and Wiesel won the Nobel prize for their work.

-Columns and hypercolumns: orientation and degree of binocularity

-The cells of the primary cortex are organized into columns running roughly perpendicular to the surface in which cells tend to have the same orientation preference and degree of binocularity.
-A "hypercolumn" is a group of columns spanning all orientations.
+Columns and hypercolumns: orientation and degree of binocularity The cells of the primary cortex are organized into columns running roughly perpendicular to the surface in which cells tend to have the same orientation preference and degree of binocularity (degree to which a a neuron is responsive to left vs. right eye input).
+A "hypercolumn" is a group of columns spanning all orientations and one full range of eye-preferences.
 The size is on the order of cubic millimeters and includes about 100,000 cells.
 Different hypercolumns have different receptive field centers.
 In the cortex, we see for the first time binocular cells.

 Embedded in the cortical hypercolumns are cytochrome oxidase blobs in which are found opponent color cells that seem to lack strong orientation selectivity (Livingstone, M. S., & Hubel, D. H., 1984; Livingstone, M. S., & Hubel, D. H., 1987).

-28-14 The effective and effected concerness of the primery viscal contra are made in spendic layers of contra-
+28-14 The effective and effected convertices of the property results are made in specific layers of convert.